Avataars: Covenant of the Shield: Publication history

 Avataars: Covenant of the Shield was initially intended as a twelve-issue project featuring established Marvel characters in a fantasy setting, but the story was never published.
 Marvel was in financial trouble at the time, and a twelve-issue series was not considered viable, so the creative team instead produced a three-issue prologue to the main saga, in an unsuccessful attempt to generate sufficient interest in a longer story.

 Plot

 Eurth

 The series begins with the formation of the planet Eurth by the Shaper of Worlds under the supervision of the Living Tribunal, Eternity, and Infinity.
-Their purpose is to create a planet that is an alternative version of Earth in order to further understand the heroes that inhabit that world.
+Their purpose is to create a planet that is an alternative version of Earth to further understand the heroes that inhabit that world.

 Covenant of the Shield

-The overall plot involves the kidnapping of St'vaan Jr., the son of Captain Avalon (this reality's version of Captain America) by forces employed by the Dreadlord (this reality's version of Baron Zemo).
-Various heroes become involved in the rescue efforts, most of them being members of the Champions of the Realm (this reality's version of the Avengers).
+The overall plot involves the kidnapping of St'vaan Jr., the son of Captain Avalon (the reality's version of Captain America) by forces employed by the Dreadlord (the reality's version of Baron Zemo).
+Various heroes become involved in the rescue efforts, most of them being members of the Champions of the Realm (the reality's version of the Avengers).